Commonly/MOTD-1.8-1.11.2/README.md

 This is free and open source, so if you want to use the code please credit me!
 1. Do NOT repost the plugin!
 2. Try to credit me.
 3. This is free, so don't repost as a premium plugin/if you use the code from this (even a little bit) it must be free.
 ### Download
 https://github.com/Commonly/MOTD-1.8-1.11.2/blob/master/target/MOTD.jar?raw=true
+### Tested MC versions
+1.8 & 1.11 were succesful, however action bars do not work with 1.12+